MileHacker Logo

 • Accommodation: Stay in budget B&Bs or rent a room in a shared apartment.

-• Food: Prioritize focaccia, farinata, pizza al taglio; cook some meals if kitchen access.
+• Food: Prioritize focaccia, farinata, pizza al taglio; make some of your own food if kitchen access.

-• Transport: Rely on walking, cycling (your own bike or cheap rental), and municipal buses.
+• Transport: Rely on walking, cycling (your own bike or cheap rental), and local buses.

 • Activities: Focus on free attractions like beaches, the promenade, exploring La Pigna.